puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 #### Create a Stub Directory

-To create an empty directory in the `repo_store_root`{{do we have a config reference ?
-If so, we should link there}} and later fill it manually, create your repo with the `no_content` property.
+To create an empty directory in the `repo_store_root` and later fill it manually, create your repo with the `no_content` property.

     {